sawe-daisy/award-python/README.md

 ## Support and contact details
- Incase you come across errors, have questions, ideas ,concerns, or want to contribute to the application, feel free to reach me at :deesawe16@gmail.com
+ Incase you come across errors, have questions, ideas ,concerns, or want to contribute to the application,reach me at :deesawe16@gmail.com